dhanushpittala11/SummarizerText_Hf_End2End_1/README.md

 * **Prediction Route (/predict):** Accepts a POST request with text, processes it through the PredictionPipeline, and returns the summarized text.
 * The server runs on http://0.0.0.0:8080 when executed.

+## Getting Started
+  We will get started with installation and set up process